m-aarab/DMDprojector-raydiscretizer/README.md

 ## Notes

-- Image-mask import is intentionally not implemented yet.
+- Planned: bitmap/image mask import to support arbitrary DMD patterns.
 - Relative paths in TOML are resolved from the TOML file location.